 - Programming events that utilize these funds may occur on the University campus or within the local community.

 - All applications must be submitted via email to the Provost at .
-Applications must include an Itemized Budget and an Application Form.
+Applications must include an Application Form.
 There must be two (2) measurable learning outcomes in the application.

 - A letter of support from the dean of the submitting faculty member must accompany the application.